Skip to navigation Skip to content

 Status: In Progress

-The new clinic and visitor center are expected open to the public in 2024, and the entire project is expected to be done by 2025.
+The new clinic and visitor center are expected to open to the public in summer 2025.
 Wildlife rehabilitation will continue uninterrupted throughout construction.

 Apr